KomodoTech/hairSalon/README.md

 # hairSalon

 #### A website that allows a hair salon to keep track of stylists and their clients.
-It will use php, silex, twig, mysql, and tests (phpunit).
-10.07.16
+It will use php, silex, twig, mysql, and tests (phpunit and symphony functional tests).
+12.29.16

 #### By **Alexandre Leibler**